fr-ser/grafana-sqlite-datasource/README.md

 4. To make sure the plugin was installed, check the list of installed datasources.
 Click the Plugins item in the main menu.
 Both core datasources and installed datasources will appear.

-### ARM6 / RaspberryPi Zero W Support
+### ARMv7 / Raspberry Pi 2 Mod.
+B Support

-This plugins supports ARM6 (the version running on RaspberryPi Zero W).
-There is a problem, though, with Grafana supporting ARM7 (newer Raspberries) and ARM6 at the same time.
-Grafana chooses the correct plugin by file name.
-But both ARM6 and ARM7 are named `<plugin_dir>/frser-sqlite-datasource/gpx_sqlite-datasource_linux_arm`.
+Many programs for ARMv6 (the default version 32bit ARM version of this plugin) can run on ARMv7 machines (the version running on Raspberry Pi 2 Mod.
+B).

-Currently the ARM7 build is named like this by default, which is why the "official" plugin distribution does not support ARM6 devices.
+In case there are complications you can try out the version specifically built for ARMv7, though.

-A plugin version specifically built for ARM6 devices can be found on the Github release page (see manual installation above).
+A plugin version specifically built for ARMv7 devices can be found on the Github release page (see manual installation above).

 ## Configuring the Datasource in Grafana